 Launched in September 2020, the Peer Networks is a programme of expertly facilitated monthly meetings focused on a key topic of interest identified by the members themselves.
-The Peer Networks programme is funded by the Department for Business, Energy and Industrial Strategy (BEIS) and runs to March 2021 unless extended by Government.
+The Peer Networks programme is funded by BEIS and runs to March 2021.
 This model of peer-to-peer roundtables is a professionally delivered programme.
 Each peer-to-peer group will be limited to no more than 11 businesses.
 The programme delivery partners was appointed following a rigorous tender process and awarded to MDHub.